Ask an Agent

 • Licensed Insurance Agent — Property and Casualty

-It's usually recommended to add everyone who lives in the household on the same policy if it's likely they will be driving the insured car, and insurance companies generally require everyone in the household of driving age to be listed on the policy.
-But if the others in the household already have their own insurance and vehicles, this would be unnecessary.
+This isn't something that only Progressive will ask for; it's typical for insurance companies.
+It's usually recommended that everyone who lives in the household be added to the same policy if they will likely be driving the insured car.
+Insurance companies generally require everyone in the household of driving age to be listed on the policy.
+But this would be unnecessary if the others in the household already have their own insurance and vehicles.

-Policyholders do have the option to have excluded drivers on the policy — this would explicitly release liability on the insurer's part from covering those excluded drivers, and should not impact your rate.
-If the other drivers in the household have their own policy, this is what I recommend doing.
+Policyholders do have the option to have excluded drivers on the policy — this would explicitly release liability on the insurer's part from covering those excluded drivers and should not impact your rate.
+If the other drivers in the household have their own policy, this might be a good option for you.
 Progressive should allow you to do this — if not, there are plenty of other insurance providers in Florida that will.

 If you have any other questions, don't hesitate to ask.